ADR-VSC02: VS Code Extension Architecture¶

 Positive¶

-- Stable Contract: Extension depends only on CLI JSON protocol, not Python internals
+- Stable Contract: Extension depends only on CLI JSON protocol via

-- Error Transparency: CLI exit codes and structured errors enable rich error handling
+- Error Transparency: CLI exit codes and structured JSON errors (ADR-TG01.1) enable rich error handling

 Negative¶